Utah Deaf History and Culture

 Salt Lake City Division No. 56

 The Salt Lake City Division No. 56 was founded by Melville J. Matheis, Alfred C. Keeley, Joseph G. Keeley, John Wallace McMills, Leo Hawkins, Emery E. Preece, Lyman Bernstein, and Jacob Beck (UAD Bulletin, Summer, 1966).
 In 1916, the organization grew by eight people before the end of the year.
-The division welcomed thirteen additional members the following year, and again thirteen more in 1918.
+The division welcomed thirteen additional members the following year and thirteen more in 1918.
 The total number of members only took three years to reach around forty-two individuals (Walker, 1966; Walker, 2006).
+This steady growth reflected the organization's increasing influence and the vital role it played in the community.
+By the end of 1918, it had established a strong foundation that would support its future endeavors and initiatives.

 The Salt Lake Frats in a